-I am the Co-Director of and a Senior Researcher at the Social Media Lab at Ted Rogers School of Management. in Toronto.
-I am also a co-founder of the International Conference on Social Media & Society (#SMSociety).
+I am a Senior Researcher and Co-Director of the Social Media Lab at Ted Rogers School of Management at Toronto Metropolitan University (formerly Ryerson University).
+I am also the co-founder of the International Conference on Social Media & Society.

 I currently live in bustling downtown Toronto.
 In my spare time, I am an avid traveler, amateur photographer, foodies, and political junkie.
 If you are looking to connect with me, please look for me on Twitter; my handle is @phmai.